Hitesh Sahu

 • Online advertising

-2. Convolutional Neural Networks (CNNs)
+2. 🏞️ Convolutional Neural Networks (CNNs)

-Used primarily for image data
+CNNs are specialized neural networks designed primarily used for image data

 • Exploit spatial structure in images